-At Wheaton, we provide a transformative liberal arts education for intellectually curious students in a collaborative, academically vibrant residential community that values a diverse world.
-As we work to ensure the safety of our community and make temporary adjustments to our campus and approach in the current pandemic, we must make certain that our modes of instruction honor these commitments.
+Wheaton provides a transformative liberal arts education for intellectually curious students in a collaborative, academically vibrant residential community that values a diverse world.
+As we work to ensure the safety of our community and make temporary adjustments to some of our practices during this pandemic, we must make certain that our modes of instruction honor these commitments.

 Our approach will:

-- Follow and operate within CDC and state safety precautions and protocols
+- Follow and operate within CDC as well as state safety precautions and protocols

 - Prioritize student experience and success